salarmehr/ary/readme.md

 1. You can access array items using `->` or `['']` syntax.
 2. You will get `null` if an index does not exists (instead of a nasty notification!)
 3. You can specify a default value for missing indexes.
+4. It extends PHP ArrayObject class.
+So you can use its methods.

 * The class (`Ary()`) requires PHP 5.4 or newer.
 * The helper function (`ary()`) requires PHP 5.6 or newer.